hammackj/risu/README.markdown

 ## Viewing Data
-The data can be viewed with a query browser available for your database.
+The data can be viewed with any query browser available for your database of choice.

 ### Generating Reports
 To generate a report please execute the following after the the data is parsed into the database.